trustdan/rust-class/1-getting-started/windows-setup.md

+### HOW-TO for getting your Windows terminal set up for communication with Github or Gitlab
+## If you delete / can't unencrypt your ssh keys ever, you should be able to just go back into Github or Gitlab in your browser and put a new key in there, since the old one isn't useful to you anymore (locked / lost).
+# When in doubt ask Claude+ / Poe Sage / ChatGPT.

 ### Enable ssh in Windows 10 / 11:
 Open the Settings app (Windows key + I)
 Go to Apps > Apps & features